imhazige/myblog/_posts/2021-01-17-continuous-integration-for-a-expo-managed-flow-project.md

 tags:
   - expo
 ---
-I was thought that expo managed flow CI/CD should be very easy than the React Native project.
+I was thought that expo managed flow CI/CD should be very easy than the vanilla React Native project.

-But I found I am wrong, it still encountered some cavets that spend much time to solve.
+But I found I was wrong, it encountered some cavets that spend much time to solve.

 Anyway, it is true easier than vanilla React Native Project.

 ## The build strategy
 We have many environments(develop,staging,production) which have different api endpoint.
 So we will build different APP with corresponding APPID/package name:
 production: com.kazge
 staging: com.kazge.staging
 develop: com.kazge.develop

 For iOS, only production APP will go to release after tested. others will only available on testflight to test.